Review was updated on 28th April, 2020

-It’s not exactly news that Australians love their streaming services – Netflix and Stan have millions of viewers and, thanks to its keen pricing and many side benefits, Amazon Prime Video is closing the gap fast.
-For those who want them free, network TV catch-up services have done the job, supported by ads.
-Now, the Ten network has a new offering that they’d like you to support with your wallet.
+Australians absolutely love our streaming services – Netflix and Stan have millions of viewers and, thanks to its keen pricing and many side benefits, Amazon Prime Video is closing the gap fast.
+Network TV catch-up services have also grown in popularity.
+Although these have been supported by advertising, Ten has a new paid offering.
 Is it worth the money?